jci-metasys/tutorial-csharp/lesson4/README.md

 // defined in the schema

 var nextPageUrl = alarms.next;
-Console.WriteLine(nextPageUrl);
+Console.WriteLine($"The next page of alarms url: {nextPageUrl}");

 var firstAlarmItemReference = alarms.items[0].itemReference;
-Console.WriteLine(firstAlarmItemReference);
+Console.WriteLine($"The item reference of the first alarm: {firstAlarmItemReference}");

 var triggerValueUnits = alarms.items[0].triggerValue.units;
-Console.WriteLine(triggerValueUnits);
+Console.WriteLine($"The trigger value units of first alarm: {triggerValueUnits}");
 ```

 On the first line we call `GetJsonAsync` on a request to the `alarms` endpoint.

 In the next 3 pairs of lines we demonstrate querying different properties like
 `next` which will be a link to the next page of alarms.

 The `items` property returns a dynamic object that represents the collection of